 So you’ve just used up your entire food budget but you still have three days more before your next payday.
 Don’t cheat and take money out from your utility bills or credit payment envelopes.
 Shuffling money around only defeats the purpose of following the envelope budgeting system.
 At this point, you need to be more creative and resourceful.
 Check out your pantry to see what meals you can make without having to buy another ingredient.
 Brown bag your leftovers so you don’t have to spend for lunch the next day.

 Also, take note of the lessons.
 If you feel you need a bigger food budget, try cutting back on your shopping fund for instance.
-The first few months of following this budget will uncover new realizations about your financial habits, but you’ll find the perfect number for each expense as you follow through with this method.
-Don’t feel bad about getting it right the first time around.
-Every budgeting method needs some workaround before you get it right.
+The first few months of f this budget will uncover new realizations about your financial habits, but you’ll find the perfect number for each expense as you follow through with this method.
+Don’t feel bad about not getting it right the first time around.
+Every budgeting method needs some adjusting before you get it right.

 Save the leftover money to reward yourself or rollover to your next budget period